delphix/dcs-for-azure-templates/dcsazure_AzureSQL_to_AzureSQL_mask_pl/README.md

   when referring to the key column when defining filter conditions, in the pipeline this will be expanded out to use the ADF syntax for referencing the key column (default `%`)
 * `TARGET_BATCH_SIZE` - This is the target number of rows per batch (default `2000`)

-The following variables are used by the pipeline and should not be edited unless directed.
-* `writerVersion` - Integer - Default value `5`, this is the value of the maximum writer version supported by ADF's internal Spark cluster
-* `readerVersion` - Integer - Default value `2`, this is the value of the maximum reader version supported by ADF's internal Spark cluster
+* `METADATA_EVENT_PROCEDURE_NAME` - This is the name of the procedure used to capture pipeline information in the metadata data store and sets the masked and mapping states on the items processed during execution (default `insert_adf_masking_event`).

 ### Parameters